 First of all, what exactly are blue lights?
 Blue light makes up part of the spectrum of visible light and is known as HEV.
-It regulates our body’s circadian rhythm, elevates our mood and works with our cognitive function, so they are not strictly bad news.
-However, researchers have recently begun to collate findings that suggest blue light is wreaking havoc on our skin… in more ways than one.
+It regulates our body’s circadian rhythm, elevates our mood and works with our cognitive function, so blue lights are not strictly bad news.
+However, researchers have recently begun to collate findings that suggest blue light can have an impact on our skin, in more ways than one.
 While anything substantial is yet to be proven, the evidence is not looking good – particularly in a day and age where our phones are just about glued to our hands.
+So while we wait for hard evidence, it doesn’t hurt to take a preventive approach.

 A tidal wave of products protecting against blue light are flooding the skincare world.
 Depending on the amount of screen time you are exposed to daily, it could very well be worth incorporating these into your routine.
 The inclusion of an antioxidant-rich serum or oil will work wonders to counteract the effects of free radicals caused by blue lights and of course a broad spectrum sunscreen that protects against UVA, UVB and HEV.
 Where possible, keep screen brightness to a minimum.